noti0na1/dotty/docs/docs/internals/explicit-nulls.md

 The `matches` function in `Types.scala` is used to select condidated for overriding check.

 The `compatibleTypes` in `RefCheck.scala` determines whether the overriding types are compatible.

+## Nullified Upper Bound

+Suppose we have a type bound `class C[T >: Null <: String]`, it becomes unapplicable in explicit nulls, since we don't have a type that is a supertype of `Null` and a subtype of `String`.

+Hence, when we read a type bound from Scala 2 Tasty or Scala 3 Tasty, the upper bound is nullified if the lower bound is exactly `Null`.
+The example above would become `class C[T >: Null <: String | Null]`.

 ## Unsafe Nulls